BinaryMuse/kinetophone/README.md

 Example
 -------

-Here's a Kinetophone app that will display a series of images, one per second.
+Here's a simple Kinetophone app that will display a series of images, one per second.

 ```html
 <image id="display">